HoTT/HoTT-2023/call-for-papers.md

 graduated student).

-The program committee will select a paper based, either entirely or mainly, on work carried out by a student who has not been awarded their PhD yet.
+The program committee will select a paper based, either entirely or mainly, on work carried out by a student who has not yet, or only recently, been awarded their PhD.

-To be eligible for this prize, you must include in your submission (or send separately to [hott2019conference@gmail.com](mailto:hott2019conference@gmail.com)) a link to a preprint version of your paper (e.g. on arXiv or a private web space).
+To be eligible for this prize, you must include in your submission (or send separately to [hott2023conference@gmail.com](mailto:hott2023conference@gmail.com)) a link to a preprint version of your paper (e.g. on arXiv or a private web space).